KT-Devv/CompanyHubPro/SETUP-INSTRUCTIONS.md

-# Setup Instructions for Company Management System
+# Setup Instructions for SiteTrack

 ## Prerequisites
 - A Supabase account (sign up at https://supabase.com)